Broderick-Westrope/example-go-connect-jet-atlas/README.md

 - Built-in linting and breaking change detection
 - Optional schema registry for sharing APIs (not used in this example; see [BSR](https://buf.build/docs/bsr/introduction/))

+### Bruno

+[Bruno](https://www.usebruno.com/) is an open source API client that's like a lightweight alternative to Postman, Insomnia, HTTPie, and other similar tools.
+It stores API collections as simple text files in your repository (see [api/bruno/](./api/bruno/)), making it easy to version control and share how to test the API.

+Benefits of Bruno:

+- API collections are stored as text files alongside your code
+- Git-friendly, making it easy to share requests with team
+    - Changes to the API routes, authentication, etc are more easily seen during code reviews
+- No account required, completely free and open source
+- Simple environment switching for local/staging/prod (also stored within the repo)

 ### Task (Taskfile)

 [Task](https://taskfile.dev/) is a modern alternative to Make, providing a clean way to define and run project tasks.
 The [taskfile.yaml](./taskfile.yaml) includes commands for: